Best Of Roundup

 Free (open source) / deepset Cloud managed option

 Haystack takes the most principled approach to framework design.
 Everything is a component with typed inputs and outputs.
 Pipelines are directed graphs you can visualize, debug, and test node by node.
 There's no magic.
 When something breaks, you know exactly where and why.
-The 2.0 rewrite threw away years of technical debt and the result is a framework that's a pleasure to work with.
+Haystack 2.x (the full rewrite) has matured significantly through early 2026 with better agent support, streaming pipelines, and an expanding integration ecosystem.
+The deepset team has added native support for tool calling, structured outputs, and pipeline-level error handling that makes production deployments more reliable.

 Best for: Teams that value clean architecture and testability.
 Production deployments where you need to debug, monitor, and maintain LLM pipelines long-term.
-Organizations that prefer open-source tools with enterprise support available.
+Organizations that prefer open-source tools with enterprise support available through deepset Cloud.

-Caveat: Smaller ecosystem than LangChain.
-Fewer integrations, fewer tutorials, fewer Stack Overflow answers when you get stuck.
-The 2.0 rewrite means many online resources reference the old API.
+Caveat: Smaller ecosystem than LangChain, though the gap is closing.
+Fewer tutorials and Stack Overflow answers when you get stuck.
+The 2.x rewrite means many online resources still reference the old 1.x API.
 Community is growing but still a fraction of LangChain's size.

 #4